freenet/freenet-core/README.md

 In addition to creating the excellent [libp2p](https://github.com/libp2p/rust-libp2p) which we use for low-level transport, Protocol Labs has generously supported our work with a grant.

-If you are in a position to support our work please contact us on [twitter](https://twitter.com/FreenetOrg) or by email at *ian at freenet dot org*.
+If you are in a position to fund our continued efforts please contact us on [twitter](https://twitter.com/FreenetOrg) or by email at
+*ian at freenet dot org*.

 ### 10. License